Syed Talha Ahsan

 Syed Talha Ahsan is a British poet and translator.
 He is winner of the Platinum and Bronze Koestler Awards 2012 for his poetry.
+He won the Koestler Award for his poem "Grieving".
+He is also the translator of a tenth-century Arabic poem, "Above the Dust", by Syrian Abu Firas al-Hamdani, on his captivity in Byzantium.

 He was arrested at his family home in London, UK on 19 July 2006 in response to a request from the United States under the US–UK Extradition Act 2003, and detained without trial or charge over 6 years before his extradition to the United States on 5 October 2012.
+He spent another two years in detention in the US.
 He was accused of associations with an allegedly terrorism-related Islamic news media website and London-based publishing house from 1997 to 2004 about Bosnia, the Chechen Independence War and Afghanistan Islamic Emirate government.
+Noam Chomsky described the charges against Ahsan as shallow and evasive.

 On 10 December 2013, in U.S. District Court in New Haven, Connecticut he entered into a plea bargain with the US Government prosecutor to charges of conspiracy to provide and providing material support for militants in Chechnya and Afghanistan.
 All other charges were dismissed.
+He returned to the UK, a free man, in August 2014.
 The length of Talha's detention without trial or charge is among the longest in British legal history.